Psychologist · Harpist · Creator of the Tania Hart Method

 About

 I was six years old when I first encountered the Irish legends.
 The bards — poet-musicians who composed personal songs for warriors, healers, and wanderers — made complete sense to me.
-Someone who listens deeply, then gives you a melody that belongs only to you.
-I didn't know then that this would become my life's work.
+Someone who listens deeply, then gives you a melody that speaks to you and reminds you of something that matters.
+I didn’t know then that this would become my life’s work.

-I grew up in Russia, trained as a pianist, and discovered early that music could do something therapy alone couldn't: land directly.
-A few bars of Bach in the right key, and something in me would release — not because I understood it, but because my body did.
+I grew up in Russia, trained as a pianist, and discovered early that music could do something therapy alone couldn’t: land directly.
+A few bars of Bach in the right key, and something in me would release — not because I understood it, but because my body and subconscious did.
 I spent years wondering if that was replicable.
 If a melody could be composed entirely of those bars.
-If it could be made for someone else.
+And what it could be made for someone else?

 In 2023 I immigrated to Serbia.
-I rebuilt my practice from scratch, in a new country, in a new language.
+I rebuilt my practice from scratch, in a new country, in English language.
 And in that rebuilding, I finally brought the two halves of myself together: the psychologist and the musician.
 I stopped treating them as separate things.

 I am not a music therapist in the classical sense.
-I am a psychologist who composes.
-The harp is not decoration — it is the other half of the work.
+I am a psychologist who composes and creates genuine reset.
+Live harp music does something that most wellbeing interventions don’t: it works on the nervous system directly, without requiring effort or belief.

 It was born from a simple observation: that a single therapy session can produce a genuine shift — a moment of clarity, grounding, or inner movement — but that shift is fragile.
 Within days, people tend to return to familiar patterns.
 The insight fades.
-The body forgets.
-Music doesn't forget.
+The mind and body forget it.

 Q&A